nautobot/nautobot/docs/installation/1-postgresql.md

 This section entails the installation and configuration of a local PostgreSQL database.
 If you already have a PostgreSQL database service in place, skip to [the next section](2-redis.md).

 !!! warning
     NetBox requires PostgreSQL 9.6 or higher.
-Please note that MySQL and other relational databases are **not** supported.
+Please note that MySQL and other relational databases are **not** currently supported.

 The installation instructions provided here have been tested to work on Ubuntu 18.04 and CentOS 7.5.
 The particular commands needed to install dependencies on other distributions may vary significantly.
 Unfortunately, this is outside the control of the NetBox maintainers.
 Please consult your distribution's documentation for assistance with any errors.